jkkummerfeld/slate/README.md

 ### Keybindings

 The tool shows files one at a time in plain text.
-Default commands are:
+Default commands are shown below.

+Note: special keys such as `ENTER` and `BACKSPACE` may not work on non-OS-X operating systems.
+That is why in all places where they are used we have an alternative as well.

 Type                        | Key                                                       | Labelling Affect                 | Linking Affect
 --------------------------- | --------------------------------------------------------- | -------------------------------- | ---------------------